codeforequity-at/botium-connector-copilot/README.md

 Copilot Client id

 ### COPILOT_POLLING_INTERVAL
-Copilot-to-botium messages are read (polled) periodically.
+The interval in milliseconds to poll for new messages.
 High interval can cause slow communication, low interval can cause reaching Copilot Api limits earlier.
 _Default: 1000 (ms)_

 ### COPILOT_POLLING_LIMIT
-Copilot-to-Botium messages are read (polled) periodically in batch from Copilot history.
-The batch size is determined via this capability.
-If the batch is very high, then it can cause performance issues on booth sides.
-If it is low, then it is possible to lose Copilot-to-Botium message
+The maximum number of messages to fetch in one poll.
+High polling limit can cause performance issues on booth sides.
+Low polling limit can cause data loss.
 _Default: 10